dev-goraebap/nestjs-mvc-tools/README.md

 ### Edge.js Template Engine Modularization

-It provides the Edge.js template engine from AdonisJS as a module for use in NestJS.
+Provides the Edge.js template engine from AdonisJS as a module for use in NestJS.
 This increases template sharing and reusability between the two frameworks.

 ### Automatic Front-end Directory Configuration